nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 #### Defining the term “Medium”

 Tenets 1 and 2 lay the foundation of the Theory by describing how we work within our understanding and beliefs.
 They show how the world as represented in the abstract qualities of a model is the primary reality for the actors that subscribe to it.
 Our labor is framed by our context, which is why being wrong feels the same as being right until you realize your error.
 Tenets 3 and 4 address the implications of working within our beliefs, most importantly that the means by which we modify or otherwise interrogate our models is a distinct form of labor.
 Tenets 5 and 6 establish that this labor follows a continuous, self-reflective cycle.
 To fully describe the cycle of conceptual labor, we must finally recognize that what we understand is contained within the broader frame of what we *can* understand.
-In doing so, we introduce medium as a term[^fn67].
+In doing so, we introduce “medium” as a term[^fn67].

 The idea of labor having a medium may seem obvious to us as creatures that exist in a physical world.
 If we picture a painter at their easel, we would be forgiven for assuming that their work to create a painting happens via the medium of paint.
 While it may be easy to separate our work from our materials like this in *conventional* labor, defining and understanding “what we are working with” is an ongoing concern of conceptual labor.
 Our material may be physical, or it may be purely conceptual, and it often shares the concerns of both worlds.
 So our painter’s work is not *just* done with paint.
 It is exceedingly difficult and rare (if not impossible) for a painter to be *only* concerned with paint to the *total* exclusion of ideas, perceptions, and experiences.

 Within the Theory, the concept of a medium is useful not to separate physical material from actions taken with that material, but to distinguish external conditions of our work from our experience and use of them.
 We can use “medium” as a term to identify the objective material with which we do work.
 When we understand or pay attention to something, `medium` is what we will call the something.
 Context, then, is the portion of that something that we understand or attend to.
-So, we can define “medium” as a term within the Theory as “the material with which we do conceptual labor.”
+So, we can define `medium` as a term within the Theory as “the material with which we do conceptual labor.”
 We need not make any distinction whether that material is physical or purely conceptual.

 Our painter knows this when they sit down to work.
 The conventional labor of painting is to put the paint where it should go.
 However, for most painters, that description of their labor is no more accurate than the apocryphal instructions for making a sculpture in *We Are Always Writing Theories of Conceptual Labor*.
 These instructions conflate the medium of *a painting* with the medium of *the labor of painting*.
 If the painter has sprained their wrist, the conditions of their wrist are as material to their labor as the paint is.
 (We find support for this in the Concept *Who We Are is Part of How We Work* from Tenets 1 and 2.)